Mid-Con Energy - Just Get Through 2017

 - WTI averaged $51.78 for the quarter

-- operating expenses of $15 per BOE
+- Operating expenses of $15 per BOE

-- production of 337K BOE consistent with their 2017 guidance
+- Production of 337K BOE consistent with its 2017 guidance

-- a WTI to realized price differential of $5
+- A WTI to realized price differential of $5

 - Production tax rate of 5.3%

-- their latest hedge profile per the Q4 2016 earnings report
+- Its latest hedge profile per the Q4 2016 earnings report

-- cash G&A of $3.93 per BOE
+- Cash G&A of $3.93 per BOE

 Given the assumptions above, I am forecasting: